mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 So, very naturally you need *wisdom* in zazen, because wisdom is... not knowledge... wisdom is *resolution*, or *steadfast determination*, coming from the depth of your heart, [saying,] “I will do.”
 Okay?
 This is wisdom.
 Wisdom cuts off entanglement around some event [you are faced with].
 Lots of entanglements there, and then wisdom cuts off those entanglements, and then immediately: “I will do.”
 That is wisdom.
 But understanding, knowledge, is always analyzing, trying to understand what the entanglements are, and how can we cut off that stuff, using techniques.
 That is knowledge.
 But wisdom is *exactly* cut off, right now: “Yes, sir.
 I will do it.”
 That is wisdom.
 Okay?
 So very naturally, in zazen you need wisdom.

 And also we need the precepts or disciplines.
 When you do zazen, very naturally there are lots of procedures you have to go through: postures, breathing, and also your mind, and circumstances, and meals, sleep...
 There are lots of complicated procedures you have to go through.
 And then, nevertheless, your body, your mind, shouldn’t be distracted.
 How?
 You can maintain your mind and maintain your breath, in peace and harmony, by your wisdom, and *dhyana*, and *sila*, beyond your speculation.
 This is called *jijiyu samadhi*.
-Dogen Zenji says zazen *is* jijiyu samadhi.
+Dōgen Zenji says zazen *is* jijiyu samadhi.

 And then we chant *Jijiyu Zanmai* in the noon service.
 That is the contents or quality of *jijiyu samadhi*: what happens in *jijiyu samadhi*’s world.
-So Dogen Zenji talks about *jijiyu samadhi*, what’s going on in the world of *jijiyu samadhi*.
+So Dōgen Zenji talks about *jijiyu samadhi*, what’s going on in the world of *jijiyu samadhi*.
 It’s really amazing.
 You don’t believe it, but it is just like an orchestra.
 If you [recite] that *Jijiyu Zanmai* at the noon service, I think you’re always creating a big orchestra, music.
 Many beings are there creating a wonderful musical world.
 So that is contents or quality of *jijiyu samadhi*, if you do zazen.
 That’s why if you do zazen even for a moment with sincere heart, with wholeheartedness, there are [rewards] exactly, there is progress there.

 #### 55:17